-- 1. This Rules applies to ships using low-flashpoint fuels.
-However, does not apply to the ships specified in the following. - (1) Ships carrying liquefied gases in bulk using their cargoes as fuel and complying with the requirements of Pt 7, Ch 5 of Rules for the classification of steel ships - (2) Ships carrying liquefied gases in bulk using other low-flashpoint gaseous fuels provided that the fuel storage and distribution systems design and arrangements for such gaseous fuels comply with the requirements of Pt 7, Ch 5 of Rules for the classification of steel ships. - 2.
+1. This Rules applies to ships using low-flashpoint fuels.
+However, does not apply to the ships specified in the following.

+- (1) Ships carrying liquefied gases in bulk using their cargoes as fuel and complying with the requirements of Pt 7, Ch 5 of Rules for the classification of steel ships - (2) Ships carrying liquefied gases in bulk using other low-flashpoint gaseous fuels provided that the fuel storage and distribution systems design and arrangements for such gaseous fuels comply with the requirements of Pt 7, Ch 5 of Rules for the classification of steel ships. - (3) Notwithstanding the requirement specified in (1) and (2), some requirements of this rules may be applied if specified in Pt 7, Ch 5 of Rules for the classification of steel ships, (2021) - 2.
 Notwithstanding the requirement specified in 1, for the ships specified in the following (1) or (2), some requirements of this Rules may be modified, as appropriate. - (1) ships to which SOLAS II-1 does not apply; or - (2) ships which are subjected to Korean Ship Safety Act and Notification having a restricted to domestic service. - 3.
 Ch 5 to Ch 15 of this Rules applies to ships using natural gas as fuel, either in its liquefied or gaseous state. - 4.
+Annex 5 applies to ships using methyl/ethyl alcohol as fuel.
+(2021) - 5.
 In addition to the requirements in this Rules, they meet other related requirements in Rules for the classification of steel ships.